Educational background

 compositions for professional use in the media business and is a professional speaker.

-He’s official endorser of Eastman guitars and Schertler sound
+He’s official endorser of Schertler sound

 equipment.